Competing Vortex Topologies in Iron-based Superconductors

-In this work, we fully address the above open question by establishing a new theoretical paradigm for understanding vortex topological physics in tFeSCs.
+In this work, we provide a new theoretical paradigm for understanding vortex topological physics in general tFeSCs.
 To fully incorporate both TI and DSM physics, a minimal 6-band model is constructed to capture the key topological ingredients of general tFeSCs~\cite{xu_prl_2016,zhang_np_2019}.
 For the first time, we have identified the emergence of four competing and topologically distinct vortex states in the vortex phase diagram of tFeSCs, as shown in Fig.~\ref{fig1}.
 Remarkably, a new exotic ``hybrid topological" vortex phase manifests as the most probable vortex state for small $\delta_{so}$ systems, which features both well-defined vMBS and a one-dimensional (1D) nodal band structure along its $k_z$ dispersion.
 The stability of the hybrid vortex phase relies on the protection of four-fold rotation symmetry $C_4$, and upon $C_4$ breaking, the hybrid vortex can be easily trivialized to become vMBS-free.
 This offers a natural explanation for the observed missing-Majorana puzzle in LiFeAs~\cite{kong_nc_2021}.
-Applications of our theory to other tFeSC systems and new experimental signatures are also discussed.
+Applications of our theory to other tFeSCs and new experimental signatures are also discussed.

 {\it Model Hamiltonian} - We start by defining a minimal ${\bf k \cdot p}$ Hamiltonian that captures the key low-energy topological physics of general tFeSCs~\cite{xu_prl_2016,zhang_np_2019}.
 We first consider a normal-state basis $\Psi_{\mathbf{k}} = (\vert p_z,\uparrow\rangle, \vert p_z,\downarrow\rangle, \vert d_{xz+iyz},\downarrow\rangle, \vert d_{xz-iyz},\uparrow\rangle, \vert d_{xz+iyz},\uparrow\rangle, \vert d_{xz-iyz},\downarrow\rangle)^T$, which, in the angular momentum basis, becomes $\Psi_{\mathbf{k}} = (\vert p_-, \tfrac{1}{2}\rangle, \vert p_-, -\tfrac{1}{2}\rangle, \vert d_+, \tfrac{1}{2}\rangle, \vert d_+, -\tfrac{1}{2}\rangle, \vert d_+, \tfrac{3}{2}\rangle, \vert d_+, -\tfrac{3}{2}\rangle)^T$.
 Here, $|\alpha_{\eta}, J_z\rangle$ denote a basis originating from $\alpha=p,d$ atomic orbitals that carries both a $z$-component angular momentum $J_z$ and an even/odd parity $\eta=\pm$.
 Then the normal-state Hamiltonian is